ati-ia/yaskawa-ft-ethernet/README.md

 # yaskawa-ft-ethernet
 Resources for integrating data from ATI Ethernet-based Force/Torque sensors into Yaskawa robots.
 Compatible with Ethernet-Axia sensors and sensors using a Net Box.
 This repository contains a Smart Pendant YIP as well as a standalone MotoPlus Application and robot jobs.
 Not all files are needed for all installations.
-Refer to the Wiki to confirm which install files are compatible with your Yaskawa robot controller.
+Refer to the [yaskawa-ft-ethernet Wiki](https://github.com/ati-ia/yaskawa-ft-ethernet/wiki) for system requirements, install instructions, and other software documentation.

+Maintained by: ATI Industrial Automation

+Contact: ftsupport@ati-ia.com

 # Resources for ATI F/T Sensors on Yaskawa Robots
 www.ati-ia.com/YaskawaFTSW